blog posts

 7. Disable Chrome extensions

 Click on the three dots at the top of the Chrome browser and select Extensions from the More Tools section.
-Now simply disable all the extensions you see and then close and reopen Chrome.
-Now check the access to the desired website again.
+Turn off all the extensions you see, then close and reopen Chrome.
+Now, check the access to the desired website again.

-Chrome allows you to completely reset your browser settings.
-In fact, sometimes there may be problems with a website due to some configuration.
-Resetting the browser helps a lot to solve this problem.
-Note, however, that resetting Chrome will not clear your history, bookmarks, or saved passwords.
-In any case, to reset the browser, just follow the steps below.
+Chrome allows you to reset your browser settings completely.
+Sometimes, a website may have problems due to some configuration.
+Resetting the browser helps solve this problem.
+However, resetting Chrome will not clear your history, bookmarks, or saved passwords.
+In any case, to reset the browser, follow the steps below.

-Click on the three dots at the top of the browser and select Setting.
+Click on the three dots at the top of the browser and select Settings.

 Go to the Advanced section and then tap Reset Setting in this section.